How To Do a Median Nerve Block

 • Position the patient with the arm resting with the palm facing up and the wrist extended about 30 degrees.
 A rolled towel placed under the dorsal aspect of the wrist may assist in positioning.

-Step-by-Step Description of Procedure
+Step-by-Step Description of Median Nerve Block

 • Check sensation and motor function of the median nerve.

-• Wear gloves and use appropriate barrier precautions.
+• Wear gloves and use appropriate personal protective equipment.

 • Locate the flexor carpi radialis and palmaris longus tendons, which become prominent when the patient flexes the wrist against resistance.
-The palmaris longus tendon is usually the more prominent of the two tendons.
+The palmaris longus tendon is usually the more prominent of the 2 tendons.

 Needle-entry site: The needle will be inserted adjacent to the radial (lateral) border of the palmaris longus tendon just proximal to the proximal wrist crease.
 If the palmaris longus tendon is absent, the needle-entry site is about 1 cm ulnar to the flexor carpi radialis tendon.